Psvensso/react-starter-book/basics-of-react.md

 > The MVC design pattern decouples these major components allowing for efficient code reuse and parallel development.

 This looks quite simple.
-First, we need to describe our View using HTML for example and how it transforms the model into the DOM.
-Then, whenever the user acts we update the model and re-render the entire thing.
+First, we need to describe our View using HTML or some sort of template and how it transforms the model into the DOM.
+Then, whenever the user acts we update the model and re-render the view.
 Unfortunately, this is not very straightforward.

-The first problem is that the DOM naturally comes with some state binding capabilities such as user data input so we can not just re-render the entire thing and the second major problem is that rendering DOM elements are **really slow**.
+The first problem is that the DOM naturally comes with some state binding capabilities such as user data input so we can not just re-render the entire thing or we might loose some of that data.
+The second major problem is that rendering DOM elements are **really slow**.

 So what do we do, how do we keep the model in sync with our view/DOM?

+####

 #### Data binding